 - Lifestyle risk factors that can be prevented or changed:

 - Lack of physical activity (a sedentary lifestyle).

 - Treatable or partly treatable risk factors:

 - Fixed risk factors - ones that you cannot alter:

 - A strong family history.
-This means if you have a father or brother who developed heart disease or a stroke before they were aged 55, or in a mother or sister before they were aged 65.
+This means if you have a father or brother who developed heart disease or a stroke before they were aged 55.
+Or, you have a mother or sister who developed either before they were aged 65.